Bio

 - Emancipatory research

-- Critical and continental social theory.
+- Critical social theory.